The complexity of EB requires a variety of different therapeutic approaches

 Gene therapy aims to treat EB by replacing, inactivating, or repairing the affected gene in the skin cells.
 Gene therapy strategies can thus be used to reduce levels of the disease-causing protein or increase production of the healthy protein.
 The genetic material is usually transferred through a carrier or viral vector into the skin cells.
 This can be done either by treating the cells directly in the body (in vivo), for example by injecting the genetic material, or outside of the body (ex vivo).
 In the latter case, the gene therapy protocol is considered a combined gene/cell therapy, since the cells are removed from the patient’s body, genetically modified in tissue culture, expanded and then returned to the patient.

-Gene replacement therapy is currently the most promising gene therapy for individuals with EB.
+Gene replacement therapy is a promising gene therapy for individuals with EB.
 A functional gene or gene transcript (cDNA) is delivered into the skin cells in order to supplement the mutant gene.
 Ex vivo gene replacement strategies involve isolation of the patient’s skin stem cells, genetically correcting them by the introduction of a wild-type cDNA copy of the affected gene, expanding the corrected cells into epidermal sheets and grafting these back onto wounds.
 The headline-making skin graft treatment of 80% of a JEB child’s body surface in 2017 indicated the feasibility of ex vivo gene replacement therapy, building on earlier proof-of-concept transplantations in 2005 and 2016, also in two patients with laminin-deficient JEB.
 Nevertheless, extensive grafting is surgically traumatic for patients.
 While current ex vivo gene therapy technology is useful for treating non-healing wounds of limited size, it is still an invasive and expensive option.

 The development of ex vivo grafting technologies continues to be refined, and multiple clinical trials are in progress.